Star Wars Celebration Japan 2025 Confirms First Group of Celebrity Guests - LaughingPlace.com

 What’s Happening:

-- Star Wars Celebration Japan 2025 has shared the first list of confirmed celebrity guests for the event taking place April 18–20, 2025, at the Makuhari Messe in Japan.
+- Star Wars Celebration Japan 2025 has shared the first list of confirmed celebrity guests for the event taking place April 18th–20th, 2025, at the Makuhari Messe in Japan.

 Celebrities: